danleavitt0/9dots.io-pages/OiDz029.md

 type: lesson
 id: "danleavitt0-OiDz029"
 title: Secret Agent Theme Song
-blurb: Students will become music producers as they learn the ins and outs of creating their own songs using GarageBand.
+blurb: "Students will become #music producers as they learn the ins and outs of creating their own songs using #GarageBand."
 objective: "By the end of the lesson students will be able to define a music loop,  as well as create a secret agent song using the loops in GarageBand"
 image: "http://uploads.9dots.io/Ol3t6rd_md.jpg"
 attachments: